fts-workshop/fts17.github.io/index.md

    permalink: "/"
 ---

+FTS 2017 is the 3th edition of the FTS workshop series, organized in conjunction with the 2017 IEEE International Conference on Cluster Computing (Cluster 2017).

 Fault Tolerance is a cross-cutting issue that spans all layers of the hardware/software stack, and hence, requires coupled improvements in each layer and co-design between the different layers.